barış serim / hci research

 I am a frequent reviewer for ACM CHI (excellent reviewer for 2017), MobileHCI, DIS and ISS conferences.
 I was a PC for CHI'18 Late Breaking Work.
 I used to organize student activities for the local HelsinCHI community.

-stuff I find relevant
+stuff that I find relevant

 I am based in Helsinki and open to collaborations.
 Feel free to contact me through serim(DOT)baris(AT)gmail(DOT)com